GENERAL SUPPORT

 No, Secondary Education is offered in a distance mode.
 However, face-to-face classes are offered in blocks during school holidays.

-The current (2024) tuition fee for Grade 11 is N$320.00 per subject plus a N$120.00 non-refundable registration fee.
+The current (2025) tuition for Grade 11 is N$340.00 per subject, plus a non-refundable N$130.00 registration fee.

-No, learners are requested to contact the Ministry of Education, Arts and Culture to address their query.
+No, learners are requested to contact the Ministry of Education, Arts and Culture to address their query

 Yes, NAMCOL offers scholarships through Regional Councils.
 Application forms will be available from October/November each year